-- Club tournaments shall be individual competition, with two divisions, boaters/non-boaters divisions.
-New and existing non-boater members and rules will be granddfathered for 1 season (2016).
-New rules regarding payout, fishing rules, pairings, will be in place for start of the 2017 season or sooner as well as all members needing to be member of BASS Nation.
+- Club tournaments shall be individual competition.
+New rules regarding payout and fishing rules will be in place for start of the 2020 season as well as all members needing to be member of BASS Nation.

 - Tournaments will be from safe light to 3:00 PM.
 Safe light will be at the discretion of the Tournament Director.

-- Club single day tournaments shall be conducted within a 75 mile radius of Dunnellon, FL.
+- Club single day tournaments shall be conducted within a 75 mile radius of Inverness, FL.

 - There shall be NO off limits periods prior to club tournaments.

-- If you are late for a tournament it shall be your responsibility to find the Tournament Director to get your waiver and have your live wells checked BEFORE you start fishing.
+- If a boater is late for a tournament, it shall be the boater’s responsibility to find the Tournament Director to get a waiver and have their live well(s) checked BEFORE they start fishing.

-- For the tournament year 2016 it will run from January thru November.
-(11 tournaments) For the following Tournaments will be held the third weekend of the month, with an (exception at no time shall a club tournament conflict with a Florida BASS Nation tournament.)
+- The tournament year 2020 will run from December 2019 thru November 2020 (a total of 11 tournaments).
+At no time shall a club tournament conflict with a Florida BASS Nation tournament.

-- Annual Classic tournament will be held in February or March of each year to be determined by majority vote 8th tournament of the year.
-The boaters vote shall count 2 to each non boater vote.
+- Annual Classic Tournament will be held in February or March of each year to be determined by majority vote by the 8th tournament of the year.

-- You must have fished 6 of the 11 scheduled tournaments to qualify to fish the classic and then buy into 2 additional tournaments in order to fish the classic.
+- Each member must have fished 6 of the 11 scheduled tournaments to qualify to fish the Classic.
+All dues must also be paid in full to fish the classic.

-- All members of the Dunnellon/Nature Coast behave in such a manner as to bring credit and good reputation to the club at all times.
+- All members of the Citrus County Bassmasters will behave in such a manner as to bring credit and good reputation to the club at all times.

 - Contestants shall not fish with-in 50ft. of another contestant’s anchored boat.